exhuma/python-course-basic/slides/index.rst

     * MD5 sums can only be calculated on bytes (not strings)

+  * Any conversion error should be printed out, avoiding crashes.
   * Append the new columns to the ``output`` list

 * After the loop, return the list ``output``